 What it sounds like: “I know turning in work on time has been an issue for you, so make sure you plan this project carefully.”

-When to give it: Again, this type of feedback should be issued in private, preferably in a one-on-one, when you have the time to not only point out potential roadblocks, but discuss how to remove them.
+When to give it: Again, this type of feedback should be issued in private, preferably in a one-on-one.
+That way, you the time to not only point out potential roadblocks, but discuss how to remove them.
 Remember to ground negative feed-forward in specifics.
-Advising someone to plan ahead gives them room to grow, but telling someone they are a poor planner is just discouraging, and worse, that type of criticism tends to become a self-fulfilling prophecy.
+Advising someone to plan ahead gives them room to grow.
+But telling someone they are a poor planner is just discouraging, and worse, that type of criticism tends to become a self-fulfilling prophecy.

 Asking your employees to evaluate their own performance is like playing with dynamite: It can make a road through a mountainside … or it can blow up in your face.
 For some employees, hearing praise or criticism just doesn’t make much of an impact, so having them assess their own work—out loud—can be more productive.